About This Guide

 Historical Lack of Cataloging

-• UT's Black Queer Studies Collection was founded intentionally to subvert the subject headings and cataloging practice for materials centering Black queerness.
-To learn more about the collection's origins, see the Black Queer Studies Collection guide
+- UT's Black Queer Studies Collection was founded to address historical cataloging practice for materials centering Black queerness.
+To learn more about the collection's origins, see the Black Queer Studies Collection guide.